-In July 2015, Minister of Energy and Mines Bill Bennett appointed a committee to review the Health, Safety and Reclamation Code for Mines in British Columbia, pursuant to section 34 of the Mines Act.
+In July 2015, a committee was appointed to review the Health, Safety and Reclamation Code for Mines in British Columbia, pursuant to section 34 of the Mines Act.

 The Code Review Committee was appointed to determine how best to implement the 26 recommendations made in the reports of the Independent Expert Engineering Panel and the Chief Inspector of Mines following their investigations into the August 4, 2014 tailings breach at the Mount Polley Mine.